2. Psychosynthesis - A Map for Heart-Centered Growth

 Psychosynthesis Egg Diagram Image copyright by Kenneth Sorensen

-The journey of Psychosynthesis often involves stages:
+The journey of Psychosynthesis often goes through stages:

 1. Getting to know your personality deeply.

 The idea of the Superconscious is so important here.
 It tells us that qualities like selfless love and compassion aren't just learned behaviors or things that happen after healing.
-They are innate potentials, part of our deeper nature, waiting to be accessed.
+They are innate potentials, part of our deeper nature, just waiting to be accessed.
 This offers so much hope!
-Transformative practices, then, are really about clearing the way for these qualities to flow more freely from within.
+Meaningful practices, then, are really about clearing the way for these qualities to flow more freely from within.

 Love and Will: The Essential Partnership for Growth